 De-duplicate research

-Two articles on the same topic — Mindly notices and asks if you want to merge.
+Two articles on the same topic, and Mindly notices and asks if you want to merge.

 Suggestions

-Mindly finds similar saves by meaning, not keywords, and suggests merges, links, and forgotten reads when they actually help.
+Mindly recognizes the context of each save and surfaces similar items by meaning, not keywords.
+Context recognition links related notes, suggests merges, and brings back forgotten reads when they actually help.

 How it works